Another slow start dooms Knicks, who drop 4th in last 5 with loss to Bulls

 CHICAGO — Tom Thibodeau’s hands have to be on fire.

-With a tick under 10 minutes to go in the third quarter of the Knicks’ eventual loss to the Bulls on the same court Thibodeau once coached on in the Windy City, Thibs was already running low on timeouts.
+There’s a tick under 10 minutes to go in the third quarter of the Knicks’ eventual loss to the Bulls on the same court Thibodeau once coached on in the Windy City, and Thibs is already running low on timeouts.

 Begrudgingly, two minutes into the third quarter, he would use one more.